sukuncheng/job_submit_panel/note.md

 # Todo
-- add a script-block to resubmit crashed job.
+1. DONE. add a script-block to resubmit crashed job.
 Waiting all jobs are finished before moving to enkf.
-- block  output of daily output of .bin and .dat, only output the final (check with Tim) -investigate prior.nc size puzzle
+2. DONE: stop daily output of .bin and .dat, only output the final. output_per_day=0 in nextsim.cfg
+3. DONE. increate time step in nextsim.cfg in the latest nextsim version. from 200 to 400
+4. DONE. investigate prior.nc size puzzle. duplication of outputing statevectors is fixed
--Adjust ECMWF data air drag coefficient.
+5. Adjust ECMWF data air drag coefficient.
--Run more periods to reducing results dependence on initial dates.
+6. Run more periods to reducing results dependence on the initial dates.
--merge branch to enkf_interface or others
+7. DONE. merge branch to enkf_interface or others. merged develop branch
--add damage to Moorings.nc
+8. discard: add damage to Moorings.nc
+9. Tune factors (R, K, inflation, localisation radii) in enkf
+10. implement Ali's changes

-## Moorings and prior
+## Moorings and prior (refer to Todo - 4)
 -                  grid size            data size (initial size,  final size, tested duration 2 or 7day) Moorings.nc       501x391                  1589306,   7891730
   prior.nc          522x528                  2224737,  19898089

 - same name:output_timestep is in moorings and statevector
 - restart data is recognized by basename=final  (field_basename.bin/dat)
--

-# enkf
+# Enkf - c
+## compile
+  make clean;make; cp ./bin/* example_filter/; cd example_filter/; make clean;
+  keywords in code related to spread： UPDATE_DOANALYSISSPREAD， &fields[i - bufindex], "write analysis spread"
-## Reference_grid :
+## Reference_grid prepared for using enkf-c code
   grid size: 528*522
   longitude: -180 to 180
   latitude: N 40.137 to 90
-## compile
-  make clean;make; cp ./bin/* example_filter/; cd example_filter/; make clean;
-  keywords related to spread： UPDATE_DOANALYSISSPREAD， &fields[i - bufindex], "write analysis spread"

-## Tune factors
+## Tune factors (refer to Todo 9)
 1. Incresing R-factor decreases the impact of observation.
 Ensemble spread/sqrt(R-factor)
 2. Incresing K-factor increases the impact of ensemble spread. background check.
 2.7.3.
    Modifies observation error so that the increment for this observation would not exceed KFACTOR * <ensemble spread> (all in observation space) after assimilating this observation only.
 3. Inflation .
 The ensemble anomalies (A=E-x.1') for any model state element will be inflated to avoid collapses.
     (x_a - x\bar)*inflation + x\bar
     capping of inflation: inflation = 1+inflation*( std_f/std_a-1)
 4. localisation radii defines the impact area size of observation.
 Increasing it increases the number of local observations

-# discard location changes and pull from remote repository
-git fetch --all
-git reset --hard origin/master
+# knowledge
+divergence of the Kalman filter: if the ensemble collapses, the Kalman gain tends to zero and the assimilation system behaves as one – expensive – free run.

+# 8-8
+optimize EnKF parameters using enumeration method

+# 17-7
+ lost records in 2 weeks
+ finished test 1 (assimilate sit), and test2 (assimilate sic and sit) save results from test 2 in .docx document. increase time step in nextsim.cfg from 200 to 400 and change output_per_day=0

+Investigate the possible mutual interuption in sic and sit assimilation prior/mem***.nc + obs. -> prior/mem***.analysis.nc
+# Todo
+ - redo test2 using 7 day forecasts instead of 6 day

 # 3-7
 create read_cs2smos.c from read_smos.c
 needs to change:  allreaders.c/h, reader_smos.c, add reader_cs2smos.c to Makefile,
      obs.prm(product, reader)

 ice concentration >1 seems not an error (maximum of analysis is about 1.2~1.4 in ensemble members). nextim/finiteelement.cpp